Oxygen (OXY) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Oxygen Historical Price

-According to the latest data gathered on Oxygen live price page, the current price of Oxygen is 0.03436417USD.
-The circulating supply of Oxygen(OXY) is 202.36M OXY , giving it a market capitalization of $6.95M.
+According to the latest data gathered on Oxygen live price page, the current price of Oxygen is 0.03234401USD.
+The circulating supply of Oxygen(OXY) is 202.36M OXY , giving it a market capitalization of $6.55M.

 The Oxygen Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of OXY based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.